Thursday, June 8, 2017

 “We got him!
 Cover me, Jochi!
 Ete é un penco pájaro!”

-“Fafifo, make him come to me!
-If he moves, tú lo ataja and slice ei maidito's cocote!”
+Mimillo shouts at his cousin, “Fafifo, make him come to me!
+If he moves, you lo ataja and slice the cocote of that maldito!”
 Lugarú?
 Zángano?
-Mimillo can´t remember the type of beast, in the midst of this reburujú.
+Mimillo can´t remember, in the midst of this reburujú.

 ¨Guay mi mai, Guaaaaay mi mai!”
-The little girl screams again, the galipote’s iron grip hurting her arm.
+The little girl screams, the galipote’s iron grip hurting her arm.

-Mimillo's limbs are still shaking with exertion from killing the other monster not an hour ago.
-So Fafifo gets ready to strike with his machete, just in case.
+Mimillo's limbs are still shaking with exertion from fighting a similar monster just an hour ago.
+Fafifo, at his side, pulls out his machete.

-“Show that maidito the cross of palo de cruz, Dani!”
-Juama shouts, a bloody bag heavy on his shoulder.
-“Jaimote, you, read the ensalmo!
-Carajo, open the book!”
-Juama points an urgent finger to Dani´s brother.
+“Show that maldito the palo de cruz, Dani!”
+Juama shouts, a bag bloody and heavy on his shoulder, a monster's head peeking over the bag's rim.
+“Jaimote, you, read the ensalmo at loud!" says Juama, pointing an urgent finger to Dani´s brother.

-Sensing the end, the galipote fixes his glassy eyes on Mimillo and crunches lower.
-What a horrendous set of teeth!
-The galipote´s shrieks crowl up their spines and turn their blood into ice, but they will never admit that to one another!
+The galipote fixes his glassy eyes on Mimillo and crunches lower, displaying a huge set of sharp teeth.
+The creature´s shrieks turn their blood into ice.

-¨Mimillo, did you hear?
-I will be carrying the salt and holy water.
-Mimillo!¨ Fafifo poses his fingers for a roqui-toqui right between Mimillo´s eyes.
-It is 6:00 p.m. and Mimillo had already planned it all in his head.
-They were already famous for hunting down monsters, and a terrified village near San Juan de La Maguana had called for their help.
+¨Mimillo, here, hold the salt and holy water!
+Mimillooooo!¨ Fafifo poses his fingers for a roqui-toqui right between Mimillo´s eyes, but Mimillo quickly reacts and takes the things from Fafifo's hands.
+They were famous for hunting monsters, and a terrified village near San Juan de La Maguana had called for help.
 They had never hunted galipotes before, but that was unimportant.
-Mimillo had his brothers, cousin and friends by his side.
+Mimillo had his brothers, cousin and friends by his side, and together they were unstoppable.

 Read more about galipotes and their different types, like Lugarús or Zánganos, here: